-A merry band of true brand and business strategists.
-This team of data and insight driven superstars take the business strategy and its hard commercial outcomes and translate that into tangible, measurable desired consumer behaviours that they then set about making happen.
+A merry band of roving brand and business strategists.
+This team of data and insight driven superstars take the business strategy and its hard commercial outcomes and translate that into tangible, measurable, desirable consumer behaviours, that they then set about making happen.

 They measure and evaluate

 The CEO reports the marketing metrics to the board each quarter.
 As a result those metrics are well established and seen as fundamental to ongoing business success.
 Marketing is seen as an investment, not a cost and treated as such.
-10% of the marketing budget is set aside each year for the difficult, but not impossible task of measuring return on marketing investment.
+10% of the marketing budget is set aside each year for the difficult, but not impossible task of measuring the short and long term returns on marketing investment.
 The quality of evaluation and learning gives the CFO the confidence they need to increase the marketing investment line on the P&L year after year.

 They do consumer and user centred design